 Unearned premiums represents the portion of premiums that relate to the unexpired terms of contracts.
-The unearned portion of premium is recognised as an unearned premium liability on the balance sheet.
+The unearned portion of premium is recognised as an unearned premium liability in the Statement of Financial Position.

-Liability adequacy (f)
+Liability adequacy

-At each reporting date, a liability adequacy test is performed on insurance liabilities less related deferred acquisition costs to ensure that the carrying value is adequate, using current estimates of future cash flows, taking into account the relevant investment returns.
+At each reporting date, a liability adequacy test is performed on unearned premium reserves less related deferred acquisition costs to ensure that the carrying value is adequate, using current estimates of future cash flows, taking into account the relevant investment returns.
 If that assessment shows that the carrying amount of the liabilities is inadequate, any deficiency is recognised by recording an additional liability for claims provisions or a provision for unexpired risks.
 The provision for unexpired risks is assessed in aggregate for business classes which are managed together.